yizhang96/yizhang96.github.io/_posts/2022-9-16-dream-network.md

 ### 4. Plot social network graph
 We can use the `networkX` and `matplotlib` packages to plot dream social network by converting the adjacency matrix into a graph.

 First, let's visualize how many times each character has occured across all dreams, that is, the distribution of the *degree centrality* of each node.
-Degree centrality appears to follow a power-law distribution, as in many real-life social networks.
+As the first figure shows, degree centrality appears to follow a power-law distribution, as in many real-life social networks.

+The second figure shows the degree centrality of the 15 most "popular" characters.
+Take a guess at who they are--yes, they are among my closest friends and people I know from work.

 ```python
 #create and plot graph using neworkX